 Most of the Company's transactions are carried out in Canadian dollars.
-Exposures to currency exchange rates arise from the Company's expenses in foreign currency, which are primarily denominated in US Dollars and Colombian Pesos since a portion of the Company's expenses are incurred in US Dollars and Colombian Pesos.
+Exposures to currency exchange rates arise from the Company's expenses in foreign currency, which are primarily denominated in US Dollars, Colombian Pesos and Namibia Dollars since a portion of the Company's expenses are incurred in US Dollars, Colombian Pesos and Namibia Dollars.
 The Company maintains US dollar bank accounts in Canada, Colombia, Panama and the United States.
 The Company maintains one Colombian Peso bank account in Colombia.
-Sintana is subject to gains and losses from fluctuations in the Canadian Dollar, Colombian Peso and US Dollar.
+The Company maintains one Namibian Dollar bank account in Namibia.
+Sintana is subject to gains and losses from fluctuations in the Canadian Dollar, Colombian Peso, US Dollar and Namibia Dollar.
 The Company does not use currency derivative instruments to manage its exposure to foreign currency fluctuations.